Willian José: Bahia

-On 26 August 2021, Willian José joined La Liga rivals Real Betis on a season-long loan deal.
+On 14 January 2025, Willian José joined Bahia on a two-year deal.

 International career

 In 2011, Willian José was a member of both the FIFA U-20 World Cup and South American Youth Championship winning squads with Brazil, scoring twice in the former and thrice in the latter.

 On 12 March 2018, he received his first call-up for the senior team for two friendly matches against Russia and Germany, but he didn't play either one.